d4n392/Zendesk-Support-Lab/README.md

 # Zendesk Agent Lab
-In this project I am navigating Zendesk as a Zendesk Agent and communicating effectively to sample end-users.
+In this project I am navigating Zendesk as a Zendesk Agent by resolving technical support tickets via effective communication, resulting in customer satisfaction.
 From creating various real-world sample tickets, to resolving and closing these support tickets, and even creating Macros to improve workflows.

 ## Creating a Support Address
 ![image](https://github.com/user-attachments/assets/b3902767-e370-48ed-9980-b532b84ef474)